-- Satisfactory (Pass) - In the event of a report of satisfactory (pass), the supervisory committee will report to the Graduate Program Director and the student that the student has been advanced to candidacy for the Ph.D. degree. - Reservations (Conditional Pass) - In the event of a report of reservations, the supervisory committee will report these reservations in writing to the Graduate Program Director and Department Head for transmission to the Graduate College and the student.
-The student must satisfactorily address the reservations in a timely manner, as specified in the written report from the committee.
+- Satisfactory (Pass) - In the event of a report of satisfactory (pass), the supervisory committee will report to the Graduate Program Director and the student that the student has advanced to candidacy for the Ph.D. degree. - Reservations (Conditional Pass) - In the event of a report of reservations, the supervisory committee will report these reservations in writing to the Graduate Program Director for transmission to the Graduate School and the student.
+The student must satisfactorily address the reservations in a timely manner, as specified in the report written from the committee.
 On the recommendation of the supervisory committee, remediation to address the reservations may include: